UKs Truss Urges EU To Speed Up N.Ireland Talks - UrduPoint

 Britain wants the protocol completely reworked but Brussels has baulked at the demand to remove the role of the ECJ.

+Truss also spoke Tuesday with her Irish counterpart Simon Coveney, who described the conversation as "positive".

-Frost, a trusted ally of Prime Minister Boris Johnson, had been leading the talks this year.
+Frost, a trusted ally of Prime Minister Boris Johnson, had been leading the talks.

 But he brought forward his resignation in a letter released late on Saturday, citing concerns about the government's "current direction of travel" regarding Covid regulations and tax rises.

-The surprise exit is another blow to Johnson, who is reeling from weeks of scandals and controversies, including growing discontent at his performance within his ruling Conservative Party.
+His surprise departure was another blow to Johnson, already reeling from weeks of scandals and controversies, including growing discontent within his ruling Conservative Party at his performance as leader.